-───────────────────────────────────── (Mark One) TO SECTION 13 OR 15(d) (OF THE SECURITIES EXCH HANGE ACT OF 1934 For ti ne fiscal year ended De cember 31, 2019 ☐ TRANSITION REPORT PURSUAN or IT TO SECTION 13 OR 15(d For the transition period CHANGE ACT OF 1934 Commission file numb er 1-13397 Ingredi on.
-INGREDION INCORPO name of registrant as spec Delaware (State or other jurisdiction of incorporation or o organization) 2-3514823 /er Identification No.) Corporate Center, Wes ddress of Principal Execut • Registrant's tele phone number, including area code (708) 551-26 00 Securities registered pursuant to Se ction 12(b) of the Act: Title of each class Trading Symbol s) Name of each exchange on which registered Common Stock, par value \$0.01 per share INGR New York Stock E xchange Securities registered pursuant to Section 12(g) of the Act: No one Indicate by check mark if the registrant is a well-known seasone ed issuer, as defined in Rule 4 405 of the Securities Act. ∕es ⊠ No □ Indicate by check mark if the registrant is not required to file re ports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant: (1) has filed all repreceding 12 months (or for such shorter period that the registre 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted elec (§232.405 of this chapter) during the preceding 12 months (or for Indicate by check mark whether the registrant is a large acceler growth company.
+───────────────────────────────────── (Mark One) OF THE SECURITIES EXCHANGE A CT OF 1934 he fiscal year ended De ☐ TRANSITION REPORT PURSUAN or NT TO SECTION 13 OR 15(o For the transition perio ACT OF 1934 Commission file numl per 1-13397 47) Ingredi on.
+INGREDION INCORE PORATED (Exact I name of registrant as spe cified in its charter) Delaware 22-351482 - (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Ident ification No.) Corporate Center, We address of Principal Execu stchester, Illinois 60154 utive Offices) (Zip Code) Registrant's tele ephone number, includin g area code (708) 551-2600 Securities registered pursuant to S ection 12(b) of the Act: Title of each class Trading Symbo l(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share INGR New ' York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: No one Indicate by check mark if the registrant is a well-known season ed issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ N No 🗌 Indicate by check mark if the registrant is not required to file re ports pursuant to Section 13 or Section 15(d) of the Act.
+Yes No 🗵 Indicate by check mark whether the registrant: (1) has filed all r preceding 12 months (or for such shorter period that the registre 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted ele (§232.405 of this chapter) during the preceding 12 months (or for Indicate by check mark whether the registrant is a large acceler growth company.
 See the definitions of "large accelerated filer," Exchange Act.
-Large accelerated filer $oxed{\boxtimes}$ Accelerated filer $oxed{\square}$ Non-accelerated filer 🗌 Smaller reporting compar ny 🗌 Emerging g growth company 🗌 If an emerging growth company, indicate by check mark if the r financial accounting standards provided pursuant to Section 13( use the extended transition period for complying wi th any new or revised Indicate by check mark whether the registrant is a shell compare ny (as defined in Rule 12b-2 o f the Exchange Act).
-Yes ☐ No ⊠ The aggregate market value of the registrant's voting stock held Stock Exchange on June 30, 2019, and, for the purpose of this ca was approximately \$5,477,000,000. , 0 1
+Large accelerated filer $\boxtimes$ Accelerated filer $\square$ Non-accelerated filer Smaller reporting company Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the financial accounting standards provided pursuant to Section 13 use the extended transition period for complying with any new or revised Indicate by check mark whether the registrant has filed a report financial reporting under Section 404(b) of the Sarbanes-Oxley report Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵 The aggregate market value of the registrant's voting stock held Stock Exchange on June 30, 2020, and, for the purpose of this capproximately \$5,551,000,000. -

-The number of shares outstanding of the registrant's common stock, par value \$0.01 per share, as of February 1, 2020, was 66,881,850.
+The number of shares outstanding of the registrant's common stock, par value \$0.01 per share, as of February 19, 2021, was 67,110,523.